Title: Wobbly: portrait of Joe Hill Last Night

 Year: 2020

 By 1914, Joe found himself in Utah, helping to organize copper miners.
 He was arrested one evening for allegedly robbing and murdering a store clerk and was convicted on very thin evidence.
-His only link to any foul play was a bullet hole in his right hand that was supposedly furnished by a clumsy brother-in-law, but Joe Hill refused to defend himself, choosing instead to become a martyr.
-The governor offered him a choice of the noose or the gun, and Joe chose the latter.
+The only witness was a very imaginative 10-year-old boy.
+Joe’s only link to any foul play was a bullet hole in his own right hand that was supposedly furnished by a clumsy brother-in-law, but Joe Hill doggedly refused to defend himself, choosing instead to die as a third-rate martyr.
+The governor, who was eager to be rid of him, offered Joe a choice of the noose or the gun.
+Joe chose both but got the latter.